randstad research reveals higher levels of workforce confidence than in 2015

 “Overall, Australians seem to be confident in this year’s financial results with an even better outcome expected for 2017.”

-“It is not always possible, but when it has been a financially successful year employers should consider passing on rewards and benefits to staff as part of their engagement and retention strategy.
-The end of
+“It is not always possible, but when it has been a financially successful year employer should consider passing on rewards and benefits to staff as part of their engagement and retention strategy.
+The end of the year is a time when people reflect on their jobs, careers and long-term future, so even a small reward or increase in remuneration can boost morale,” he said.

 Of the 33 countries surveyed, Australians are considerably more optimistic than many other Asian nations.